AaltoICMCourse/AaltoICMCourse.github.io/_posts/example-python-audio/2018-10-15-ICM-example-python-audio-classification.md

 ---
 layout: page-fullwidth
-subheadline: Example Template Audio
+subheadline:
-title:  "The ICM Example Template Audio"
+title:  "Audio Classification Using Neural Network"
-teaser: "Teaser.
-We can right the short description of the example here.
-It is shown below the title in the post and in the short description of the list of posts page."
+teaser: "This is a short tutorial to show how to load and classify sound files using a neural network."
-meta_teaser: "This is an example of a beautiful aligned post in the middle.
-There is no sidebar to distract the reader.
-The difference to the Page-Template is, that you find meta-information at the bottom of the post."
+meta_teaser: "This is a short tutorial to show how to load and classify sound files using a neural network."
 breadcrumb: true
 header:
     title: Intelligent Computational Media
     background-color: "#4286f4;"
 categories:
     - example-python-audio
-permalink: /examples/python/audio/template/
+permalink: /examples/python/audio/classification/
 mediaplayer: true
 tags:
     - Audio